-Change in how you use your car (starting to use your car for business for example)
+Change in how you use your car – for example, if you start to use it for business purposes

-If you fail to declare any relevant changes you could invalidate your policy and any claims you make could be rejected by your insurer.
+If you fail to declare relevant changes your policy may be declared invalid and any claims you make are likely to be rejected by your insurer.

 You must declare any motoring convictions, including speeding tickets and endorsements, to your insurer in accordance with the Road Traffic Act 1988.

 You can see a full list of offences and endorsements on the GOV.UK website.
-This will probably result in a higher renewal premium because insurance companies see drivers with motoring convictions as a higher risk.
+This might result in a higher renewal premium because insurance companies see drivers with motoring convictions as a higher risk.

 If you opt to take a speed awareness course to avoid a speeding penalty you still need to declare this, as you have been in breach of the Road Traffic Act.
 Many insurers do not raise premiums for single speeding offences.

 You can legally withhold details of spent convictions even if you are asked by your insurer to declare them, under the Rehabilitation of Offenders Act 1974.
 You can see if your conviction is spent by using the Unlock website.

 You can usually amend your policy by phone, online, by post or in person.

-Telephone is the most common, as not all companies have online facilities to carry out these processes and those that do may not allow certain amendments online, like cancelling your policy.
+Telephone is the most common method, as not all companies have online facilities to carry out these processes and those that do may not allow certain amendments online, like cancelling your policy.

-When you contact your insurer make sure you have your details, including policy number, to hand.
+When you contact your car insurance company make sure you have your details, including policy number, to hand.
 Any changes should take effect immediately, unless you request by post.